 - Manages connection requests and routes the USB device traffic.
 The arbitrator is installed and enabled by default on ESXi hosts.
 It scans the host for USB devices and manages the device connection among virtual machines that reside on the host.
 It routes the device traffic to the correct virtual machine for delivery to the guest operating system.
 The arbitrator monitors the USB device and prevents other virtual machines from using it until you release it from the virtual machine it is connected to.

 - USB Controller

-The USB hardware chip that provides USB function to the USB ports that it manages.
-The virtual USB Controller is the software virtualization of the USB host controller function in the virtual machine.
+The USB hardware chip that provides a USB function to the USB ports that it manages.
+The virtual USB controller is the software virtualization of the USB host controller function in the virtual machine.

-USB controller hardware and modules that support USB 3.0, 2.0, and USB 1.1 devices must exist on the host.
-Eight virtual USB controllers are available to each virtual machine.
-A controller must be present before you can add USB devices to the virtual computer.
+USB controller hardware and modules that support USB devices, such as USB 3.1 SuperSpeedPlus, USB 3.1 SuperSpeed, USB 2.0, and USB 1.1 must exist on the host.
+A controller must be present before you can add a USB device to the virtual machine.

 The USB arbitrator can monitor a maximum of 15 USB controllers.
 Devices connected to controllers numbered 16 or greater are not available to the virtual machine.

 - You can add up to 20 USB devices to a virtual machine, which is the maximum number of devices supported for a simultaneous connection to one virtual machine.
 The maximum number of USB devices supported on a single ESXi host for a simultaneous connection to one or more virtual machines is also 20.
 For more information, see Supported USB device models for passthrough from an ESX or ESXi host to a virtual machine.